 How did this happen?

 A recent article in Education Week reported that schools spend over $3 billion on technology in the classroom.
-With the latest and greatest of technology in schools today, how are students escaping what I think is basic when it comes to navigating digital content?
+With the latest and greatest of technology in schools today, how are students escaping what I think is basic knowledge when it comes to navigating digital content?

 One possible reason is a lack of access to technology.
 Despite the seemingly incredible investment in technology in schools, not every school is reaping the benefits of funding for their students.
 In fact, it is not uncommon to find limited a limited number of devices and limited wireless coverage in some of our poorest schools in the country.
-This means that many students, much like my own graduate student, are coming from underserved areas and lack the technology skills necessary to even navigate a university classroom.
+This means that many students, much like my own graduate student, are coming from underserved areas and lack the technology skills necessary to be able to navigate a university classroom.
 This phenomenon is known as the “Digital Divide”.

 Access to technology has already moved from a luxury to a necessity.
 Educators have advocated for the need to increase access for students to multiple forms of technology in the classroom.
 I believe it is time for other members of the technology community to become advocates as well.
 The quick pace of change in technology is better measured from those who build and improve the technological world than from those who merely integrate technology into lesson plans.
 Closing the digital divide is a responsibility for everyone.